 Writer, Director, Producer, PhotographerI'm only doing this because I'm terrible at guitar and I can't sing

 Owner of Gate5, Greg is a writer-director of commercials and narrative films.
-He has directed, produced, shot and edited hundreds of web commercials, promotional and product videos, corporate films, social media content, episodics, nationally aired broadcast television commercials and broadcast TV entertainment.
+He has directed, produced, shot and edited over a thousand of web commercials, promotional and product videos, corporate films, social media content, episodics, nationally aired broadcast television commercials and broadcast TV entertainment.
 His work involves leading the production from concept through to completion.

 Still photography work includes photographing full page ads appearing in fashion magazines LA Confidential and Zink, shooting a print magazine cover and his fitness photography has been published in print and online campaigns.
 He’s conceptualized, directed and photographed several fashion films shot in both portrait (vertical) and landscape mode at 5k and 6k resolution for several LCD manufacturers to showcase their large 90”, 4k LCD displays.